 These dogs generally bring the best of both breeds to the table, in that they are exceedingly friendly and intelligent.
 They absolutely must have human companionship and also get along well with other dogs.
-They do tend to exhibit some of the higher strung traits of the poodle, which is simply to say that they are very, very intelligent and can be prone to misbehavior if they're not given boundaries or proper training.
+Some exhibit the poodle’s tendency to be both “high strung” and extremely intelligent which can lead to misbehavior if they're not given boundaries or proper training.

-As with the poodle, Miniature Goldendoodles absolutely have to have gentle but persistent dominance in the owner-pet relationship if they are to be well-behaved.
-They're so intelligent that they can actually pick up on whether not an owner has a strong personality; if they can dominate their owners, they will try to, but this does not really make for a happy dog.
-Miniature Goldendoodles are happiest when their owners are calmly assertive, so that the Goldendoodle can simply please its master.
+As with the poodle, Miniature, Medium, Toy or Petite Goldendoodles absolutely need gentle but persistent owner leadership if they are to be well-behaved.
+They're so intelligent that they can actually perceive whether an owner is in control.
+If they can dominate their owners, they will try to, but this does not really result in a happy dog.
+Miniature, medium, toy or petite Goldendoodles are happiest when their owners are calmly assertive, so that their only concern is to simply please their master.

-In an environment with proper training and clear boundaries, the Miniature Goldendoodle is a gentle, easygoing, very intelligent, and eager to please dog that wants nothing more than to be with its humans, giving and receiving affection and attention.
-Because it is so intelligent, the Miniature Goldendoodle can also make a good service dog for people with disabilities, or in other areas where small tasks, like opening and closing doors, picking things up, and fetching things need to be done.
+In an environment with proper training and clear boundaries, the Goldendoodle is a gentle, docile, very intelligent, and eager-to-please dog that wants nothing more than to be with its humans, giving and receiving affection and attention.
+Because it is so intelligent, Goldendoodles of any size can also make good service dogs for people with disabilities, for instance, where small tasks, like opening and closing doors, picking things up, and fetching things need to be done.

-The Miniature Goldendoodle craves stimulation, noise, activity, and fun.
-It loves to be doing something, so running around and playing with small children is perfect for it, as is the aforementioned service duty.
-However, the Miniature Goldendoodle should not be left alone; although it does well with canine companions, what it really wants is human attention and affection.
-Therefore, don't think you can get two Miniature Goldendoodles if you travel a lot and need to leave your canine charges home alone, thinking that company will do them good.
-Instead, they're likely to get into much more mischief than you'll find pleasant!
+The miniature, medium, toy or petite Goldendoodle craves stimulation, challenge, activity and fun.
+It loves to be doing something, so running around and playing with small children is a perfect solution, as is being occupied with serving a function.
+However, any size Goldendoodle should not be left alone.
+Although it can accept other canine companions, what it really wants is human attention and affection.
+If you travel a lot and thought having two Goldendoodles would keep both satisfied while you were away, you will unfortunately find that they're likely to get into much more mischief than you'll find pleasant!

-That said, if you do get more than one Miniature Goldendoodle (or you simply have a multiple dog household) your Miniature Goldendoodle will very much enjoy the canine company.
-You just have to make sure that you are around to provide plenty of attention and affection, too, and plenty of guidance and discipline.
+That said, if you do get more than one miniature, medium, toy or petite Goldendoodle (or you simply have a multiple-dog household), your small Goldendoodle will very much enjoy other canine company.
+You just have to make sure that you are around to provide plenty of attention and affection, too, as well as the necessary guidance and discipline.

-The Miniature Goldendoodle actually does quite well in an apartment setting, and doesn't need a lot of room to run and play outside.
-It does need daily walks and simply to be "busy," but as long as you provide enough activity through daily walks and a lot of interaction, Miniature Goldendoodles don't need a lot of room for exercise.
+The miniature, medium, toy or petite Goldendoodle actually adapts quite well to an apartment setting, and doesn't need a lot of space to run and play outside.
+As long as you provide enough activity through daily walks and a lot of interaction, small-sized Goldendoodles don't need a lot of room for exercise.

-Miniature Goldendoodles require minimal grooming at most.
-Brushing is required on a daily basis to keep the coat tangle-free, and to remove any loose hairs if that particular Goldendoodle does shed minimally; as stated previously, Goldendoodles may shed minimally or may not shed all, depending on whether they are first generation or backcross hybrids.
-They will also need to be trimmed on a regular basis.
+Your miniature, medium, toy or petite Goldendoodle requires minimal grooming at most.
+Brushing is required on a daily basis to keep the coat tangle-free, and to remove any loose hairs if your particular Goldendoodle is a minimal shedder, depending on whether it is a first-generation or a non-shedding backcross hybrid.
+These dogs also need to be trimmed on a regular basis.

-Because it's a hybrid, the Miniature Goldendoodle is generally healthier and hardier than even its parent lines; these dogs can easily live to be 15 years old.
-They are prone to some of the same health problems as their parents, although they manifest them less often than their parental lines do because of the crossbreeding.
-Some problems that are sometimes seen include Von Willebrand disease and hip dysplasia, although hip dysplasia and other bone disorders are much less common in the smaller Miniature Goldendoodles than they are in the larger sizes.
+Because it's a hybrid, the miniature, medium, toy or petite Goldendoodle is generally healthier and hardier than even its parental lines and can easily live to be 15 years old.
+Still, they can be prone to some of the same health problems as their parents, although they manifest them less frequently because of their crossbreeding.
+Some problems that are sometimes seen include Von Willebrand disease (a blood disorder like hemophilia) and hip dysplasia, although bone disorders are much less common in the smaller Goldendoodle breeds than they are in the larger sizes.

-You should take care to take your pet to the vet on regular basis, just to make sure he or she is healthy.
-Because your dog it is likely to be so healthy, it can be easy to overlook any minor health problems that could later become major ones.
+You should take your pet to the vet on a regular basis, just to make sure it is healthy.
+With this type of dog, it can be easy to overlook any minor health problems that could later become major ones.
 Regular veterinary visits will make sure your pet has a long and happy life.

 Contraindications for the Miniature Goldendoodle as a pet

-Simply, Goldendoodles don't do well when you leave them alone.
-If you're not going to be around your pet a lot and you intend to leave him or her home alone while you go to work, for example, it's best to get another breed that does better with solitary living.
-Miniature Goldendoodles absolutely crave companionship and activity, especially with their favorite humans.
+Simply, Goldendoodles don't function well when you leave them alone.
+If you're not going to be around your pet a lot and you intend to leave it home alone while you go to work, for example, it's best to get another breed that can better tolerate solitary living.
+All Goldendoodles absolutely crave companionship and activity, especially with their favorite humans.

-This gentle, affectionate and very intelligent dog needs you; if you decide to welcome a Miniature Goldendoodle into your family, make sure you can give it the time and attention it deserve--and the dog will return that love to you many times over!
+This gentle, affectionate and very intelligent dog needs you.
+If you decide to welcome a miniature, medium, toy or petite Goldendoodle into your family, make sure you can give it the time and attention it deserves – and the dog will return that love to you many times over!